laravel-mix/laravel-mix/docs/faq.md

 ### How might I manually add CoffeeScript compilation?

 Very easily!
-Most of the time, you only need to research the necessary steps for adding X to Webpack, and then reference those instructions within the `mix.webpackConfig()` method of your `webpack.mix.js` file.
+Most of the time, you only need to research the necessary steps for adding X to webpack, and then reference those instructions within the `mix.webpackConfig()` method of your `webpack.mix.js` file.
 The object you provide to this method will be merged with Mix's default config.

 Here's how you might add CoffeeScript support.